nickyhajal/world-domination-summit/_content/faqs.md

 The weekend consists of three primary activities: main-stage events with keynote speakers that are attended by the entire group, workshops that focus on specific topics, and lots of meetups, parties, and informal engagement.
 Despite the large number of people who attend, WDS is an introvert-friendly zone, and everyone who participates is a big part of the event.

-WDS was founded by Chris Guillebeau, explorer of the world and New York Times bestselling author of The $100 Startup.
+WDS was founded by <a href="http://chrisguillebeau.com" target="blank"> Chris Guillebeau</a>, explorer of the world and New York Times bestselling author of The $100 Startup.

 <div class="line-canvas"></div>